-The Steve Morrison Visionary Award is presented annually by One Columbia for Arts and Historic Preservation in honor of its early leader, Stephen G. Morrison.
+The Steve Morrison Visionary Award is presented annually by One Columbia for Arts and Culture in honor of its early leader, Stephen G. Morrison.

 2019 Morrison Award Recipient

-One Columbia for Arts and History Recognizes Melanie Huggins with 2018 Award
+One Columbia for Arts and Culture Recognizes Melanie Huggins with 2018 Award

-One Columbia for Arts and History is proud to announce Melanie Huggins, the executive director of Richland Library, as the recipient of the 2018 Stephen G. Morrison Visionary Award.
+One Columbia for Arts and Culture is proud to announce Melanie Huggins, the executive director of Richland Library, as the recipient of the 2018 Stephen G. Morrison Visionary Award.
 The award will be presented December 12, 2018 at 6pm at the Nickelodeon Theatre.

 - Historic property transformation of Woodrow Wilson Family Home.
 When re-opened in February 2014.